Namaste. I’m Deepali Patwadkar — Deepa to my family, friends, and now, to this blog as well.

 Re-connecting the Youth to the Indic Culture, One Story at a Time.

 Her work extends into the domain of visual culture as the founder of KalaaPushpa, an initiative promoting Indian art traditions.
-She has produced curated colouring books featuring Gond, Maithili, and Chitrakathi styles.
-Her paintings inspired by the Ramayana and the Dnyaneshwari have been exhibited at prominent art galleries including Bal Gandharva Kaladalan, Raja Ravi Varma Art Gallery, and BM Art Gallery in Pune.
+She has produced colouring books featuring Gond, Maithili, and Chitrakathi styles.
+Her paintings inspired by the Ramayana and the Dnyaneshwari have been exhibited at prominent art galleries including Bal Gandharva Kaladalan and Raja Ravi Varma Art Gallery in Pune.

 Deepali’s contributions have been recognized through awards such as the Samarth Puraskar (2024) and the Ranaragini Award (2023).
 She was also invited to speak at the G20 Conference on Sustainable Lifestyle hosted at Indus University, Ahmedabad (April 2023), where she presented perspectives on sustainability rooted in Indic traditions.